Simon’s move gives him independence and helps him connect with his community

 Brisbane public housing tenants, Gloria and Harold are great neighbours.
 They met over four years ago and have created a caring community within their unit complex.

-The pair have created a friendly atmosphere in their unit complex by helping their neighbours and making sure they are OK.
+Find out how they create a friendly atmosphere in their unit complex by helping their neighbours and making sure they are OK.

 Duration 00:01:12|Closed captions icon